Planning ahead

 Electronic Wills (Sections 732.521-528, Florida Statutes)

-Florida recognizes electronic wills if they are electronically signed by the testator, witnessed by two electronic witnesses, notarized by an online notary, and maintained by a qualified custodian.
+Florida recognizes electronic wills if they are electronically signed, witnessed by two electronic witnesses, notarized online, and maintained by a qualified custodian.

 Part 3: Beneficiary Designations